rocky7211/dev-skills-api/README.md

 1. Ensure Python 3.x is installed on your system.
 2. Place the script and the `skillsSort` module in a directory of your choice.
 3. Run the script using the command `python skillsList.py`.
-4. Follow the on-screen prompts to enter skills.
-The script will update the counts, save them to `skills.txt`, and then sort the list using the `skillsSort` module.
+4. Follow the on-screen prompts to manage skills.
+The script allows adding, removing, displaying, and searching for skills.
+It will update the counts, save them to `skills.txt`, and sort the list using the `skillsSort` module.
 5. To exit the script, use a keyboard interrupt (e.g., Ctrl+C in most terminals).

 #### Note:
 - This script handles duplicate skill entries in a case-insensitive manner by converting all entered skills to lowercase before processing.
 - The `skillsSort` module is used to sort the skills list each time it is updated, ensuring the list is always in the correct order.
 - The script uses a simple text file for storage, making it easy to view or edit the list of skills outside the script.
+- Enhanced error handling has been implemented for file operations to ensure robustness.